Types of Aid

 Danville, KY 40422

 A grant is a gift.
 You do not have to repay it.
 You must file an application for financial aid so that the amount of the grant award can be determined.
-Grants can come from the college, the state, or the federal government.
+Grants can come from the college, the state, or the Federal Government.
 These awards are based on need and are awarded for one year at a time.
 For information on specific grant programs, view the following descriptions below: Pell Grant, KHEAA State Grant, Centre Endowment Grant, and SEO Grant.

 A federally-funded program.
 You are automatically considered for the grant when you submit the FAFSA.
 Recipients must take a minimum of 12 hours per billing period to receive a maximum Pell Grant.

-KHEAA State Grant
+KHEAA State Grants